Kata Design

 General Stitching Safety

-By following these simple embroidery safety tips, you’ll be able to relax and enjoy your stitching time.
-Whether you’re joining a Kata Design workshop in Bristol or embroidering at home, these guidelines help keep every stitching moment safe, calm, and creative. 💚
+By following these simple stitching guidelines, including needle safety and scissor safety, you’ll be able to relax and enjoy your stitching time.
+Whether you’re joining a Kata Design workshop in Bristol or embroidering at home, these practices help keep every stitching moment safe, calm, and creative. 💚

 Powered by